DhyaanKanoja11/Cards-/Cards-files/Explaination.md

 ## Overview

-The Service Proposal Cards webpage is designed to showcase various services using cards.
+The Service Proposal Cards webpage is designed to Showcase various services using cards.
 It's created using HTML for structuring the page and CSS for styling.

 ## Features